SmartSteps recruits bilingual personnel including English mother tongues, many from the UK, for international companies.

 As Brits and EU citizens Freedom of Movement (“FOM”) allows us to move to another EU country to live; work as an employee or self-employed; run a business; and also provide services cross-border and to mutual recognition of our professional qualifications.

-Many of our candidates are English mother tongue and it is with a very heavy heart that we must talk Brexit and its implications for candidates.
+Many of our candidates are English mother tongue with British nationality and it is with a heavy heart that we must discuss Brexit and its implications for candidates.

 From speaking to people, reading the press and going to Embassy information meetings absolutely no one can predict the Brexit outcome!
 We’ve all heard the sound bites “nothing is agreed until it’s all agreed”, “Brexit means Brexit”, ….
-However, the threat of “no deal” grows and in this worst case scenario, the UK could crash out on the 29 March 2019 leaving us all in limbo!
+The “no deal” threat remains and in this worst case scenario, the UK will crash out on the 29 March 2019 leaving us in limbo!

-There are absolutely no details about what will happen to us if the UK crashes out of the EU.
+There are no firm details about what will happen to us if the UK crashes out of the EU.
 However, prior to 26/03/1995 and the implementation of FOM to get a “Carte de Séjour” we had to have an employment contract.
-It sounds simple but, to get an employment contract you need an address, to get an address you need an employment contract (in France)!
-Rather like needing experience to get a job, but a job to get experience!

 Latest news is on this site https://brexit.gouv.fr/sites/brexit/accueil.html